Linux VPS & VPS Windows Setup Guide | NetCloud24 Nessus Security Scanner on Ubuntu 22.04

 https://your-server-ip:8834/

-If you’re using Nessus on a Linux VPS Italy or another VPS environment, replace your-server-ip with the public IP of your server.
+If you’re using Nessus on a Microsoft SQL VPS Windows or another VPS environment, replace your-server-ip with the public IP of your server.

 The browser may show a security warning because Nessus uses a self-signed SSL certificate.
 You can safely bypass this warning to proceed to the Nessus setup page.